 The county’s comptroller, including the lawmakers, says that they weren’t informed about the expiration of the abatement.

-After many complaints were filed, the state and county lawmakers struggled to extend the abatement by introducing a legislation that was enacted back in ’02 to offset a nineteen point three percent increase in county property tax.
-Homeowners who are at least sixty five years old and make less than eighty six thousand dollars per annum would qualify for the tax break, which exclusively applied to county taxes.
+After many complaints were filed, the state and county lawmakers struggled to extend the abatement by introducing legislation that was enacted back in ’02 to offset a nineteen point three percent increase in county property tax.
+Homeowners who are at least sixty five years old and make less than eighty-six thousand dollars per annum would qualify for the tax break, which exclusively applied to county taxes.

-In an E-mail copy obtained by Newsday, Roseann Dalleva, who is a Budget Director and Lisa LoCurto, who is the Chief Deputy County Attorney for Mangano, stated that they received notification about the abatement’s expiration on July twenty first, 2016.
+In an E-mail copy obtained by Newsday, Roseann Dalleva, who is a Budget Director and Lisa LoCurto, who is the Chief Deputy County Attorney for Mangano, stated that they received notification about the abatement’s expiration on July twenty-first, 2016.
 The E-mail requested guidance for the preparation of the ’17 budget.
 The E-mail was confirmed by 2 other county sources and said that it came from the assessment department.

 On January 19th, a Freedom of Information request was submitted by Newsday, asking for all the E-mails Dalleva and LoCurto exchanged between May and July regarding the abatement.
 The E-mails were not provided by the Mangano administration, but they did say last week that a reply will be provided to Newsday in approximately thirty days.

-One of Mangano’s spokesmen, who is actually involved in a corruption case, said that the County Executive never received information about the expiration of the abatement.
+One of Mangano’s spokesmen, who are actually involved in a corruption case, said that the County Executive never received information about the expiration of the abatement.
 He continued to say that the E-mail date referenced is after the completion of the State Legislature’s session last year and it’s too late to impact the situation in 2016.
 The most important piece of news for the residents though is that the State is addressing the situation.